spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook.md

 ### Administration

+Services that help you in administrating and monitoring your Matrix installation.

 - [Setting up Prometheus Alertmanager integration via matrix-alertmanager-receiver](configuring-playbook-alertmanager-receiver.md)

 - [Enabling metrics and graphs (Prometheus, Grafana) for your Matrix server](configuring-playbook-prometheus-grafana.md)